infdust/benchmark_flashattn/README.md

 # result

-The following results are based on the Referenced environment, running on MI210(rocm, 181Tflops, 1.64TB/s) and RTX4090(cuda, 165Tflops, 1.01TB/s).
+The following results are based on the Referenced environment(docker image), running on MI210(rocm, 181Tflops, 1.64TB/s) and RTX4090(cuda, 165Tflops, 1.01TB/s).
 Five series are tested using four performance testing methods on two platforms:
 | Series  | Platform | profiler |
 |---------|----------|----------|